 If you have a comprehensive policy, then you are covered for most of your healthcare needs.
 For example, if you need surgery or prescription medication during your trip, this type of policy will typically cover those costs.
 If instead, you were only covered for emergency evacuation back home due to an injury or illness (and not surgery), then it would not be considered comprehensive coverage.

-In contrast with these more robust options is limited coverage which covers fewer things than comprehensive health plans do – usually just emergency medical evacuation back home.
 This can be helpful if there is no other option on hand but may not be as beneficial as having full coverage when dealing with an unexpected medical emergency while abroad

-Travel insurance company when designing a health plan for travelers looks at the minimum essential coverage needed for a certain condition and sets the limit to cover an incident.
-The insurance provider is also in the business to make profits and if they cover pre-existing conditions then they may not be able to fulfill the coverage commitment promised in the plan due to the potential risk of high amounts of payouts for pre-existing conditions.
+The insurance provider is also in business to make a profit, and if they cover pre-existing conditions, they may not be able to fulfill the coverage commitment promised in the plan due to the potential risk of high payouts.

 Comprehensive medical insurance is more expensive because it covers everything, while limited medical insurance is cheaper because it doesn’t cover everything.
-Assess your specific situation and the coverage needed, and most importantly compare travel insurance plans before you decide to buy.